rc-bellergy/hksyu-pimcore-cms-manual/docs/documents/tree-menu.md

 ![](images/09.jpeg)

 ## Paste
-It pastes the copied pages to a new folder.
+Use it to paste the copied folder/pages to a new folder.

 If you are copying a page, use **Paste as child**.<br>
 If you are copying a folder, use **Paste as child(recursive)**.

 ![](images/10.jpg)

 ## Publish and Unpublish page